Alber-Blanc/messgen/README.md

   2: { name: "system_command", type: "system/command", comment: "System command message" }
   3: { name: "baro_report", type: "measurement/baro_report", comment: "Barometer report message" }
 ```

+Naming style for all files and identifiers in yaml files is strictly: `snake_case`.
+In generated files identifiers will be converted to style that is specific for each language.